Intrinsic Motivation

 Priorities

-Developing Critical Thinking Skills is a team effort in the learning process.
+Developing Critical Thinking is a team effort in the learning process.
 If we begin by building elements of trust, thinking, and speaking open-mindedly together, we set an example to learners that we trust in the goodness of what they have to bring.
-We want to encourage kids to step up and fully engage in meaningful projects or tasks.
+My Tutor Partners want to encourage kids to step up and fully engage in meaningful projects or tasks.

 Project-Based Learning Makes a Difference